 - My post all about the top things to do in Queensland gives an idea of some of the amazing places to visit in the state.

-- Other areas to visit near to Bowen include Mackay and you will find the best things to do in Mackay in this post.
-Eungella National Park -is a must visit too and click here if you want to find out how to see platypus in the wild at Broken River in the park!
+- Other areas to visit near Bowen include Mackay and you will find the best things to do in Mackay in this post.
+Eungella National Park – is a must-visit too – click here if you want to find out how to see platypus in the wild at Broken River in the park!

 - Click here if you are interested in learning more about the 19 UNESCO World Heritage Sites in Australia.